 Basically, the Bulletin declared that LARA would be treating CBD oil (including “legal” products extracted from low-THC hemp) as any other form of cannabis, and as such, the sale, use and possession of the compound would be subject to the same criminal penalties as any other form of marijuana.

 On the outside, this is pretty brutal news for all of those interested in the safe, healing effects of CBD.
 One Michigan law firm even recommended all business to immediately remove all CBD products from their shelves, at least until voting on the new recreational cannabis bill passes in November.

 Upon further investigation, the statements made by LARA regarding CBD laws in Michigan actually don’t appear to carry that much weight.
 In fact, one law office published an in-depth essay interpreting the statements, which were made by LARA’s Director of Bureau of Medical Marijuana Regulation, Andrew Brisbo.

 The essay speculates the main reason for LARA’s hardline stance on CBD oil was essentially to “throw a bone” to dispensary operations in the state.
 Since the use and popularity of legal hemp-based CBD products has skyrocketed in recent years, many patients are choosing to avoid getting their medical marijuana license, and instead are purchasing from online sellers or in-state retailers.

-The incentive of the Advisory Bulletin, according to the law firm, was to encourage more individuals to apply for their MMJ card and buy from licensed dispensaries, which are taxed by MMFLA licensees.
+The incentive of the Advisory Bulletin, according to the law firm, was to encourage more individuals to apply for their MMJ card and buy from licensed dispensaries, which MMFLA licensees tax.
 And it makes sense – more application fees and more tax from licensed dispensaries means more money for the state.

 Moreover, the law firm pointed out the fact that LARA doesn’t have the enforcing power to implement such a hardcore stance on CBD laws.
-They would require the assistance of local law enforcement, which to date has not shown “any interest in going after CBD sellers or buyers.”
+They would require the help of local law enforcement, which to date has not shown “any interest in going after CBD sellers or buyers.”